If you’re in search of the best go-karting Sydney has to offer, look no further.

 Extreme Indoor Karting

 With over 15 years of experience in the karting industry, Extreme Indoor Karting reckons its facilities are “unmatched” in Australia.

 Riders have the option of senior, junior, and even double-karts at this Sydney go-karting track.
 Minimum age of 13 years old for the 270cc adult go-karts.

 Pricing: From $35 for a 10-minute session (adults)

 Contact: (02) 8764 8970

-Junior racers also get a power nod with the Sodi SR4 karts, using only a slightly less powerful Honda 6.5hp 20cc engine, while Ultimate Karting also offers state-of-the-art twin seater go karts (although those are only for riders aged 18 and up).
+Junior racers also get a power nod with the Sodi SR4 karts, which houses a slightly less powerful Honda 6.5-horsepower / 20cc engine; Ultimate Karting also offers state-of-the-art twin-seater go-karts (exclusively for riders aged 18 and up).